A common question I receive is

-Your team members are the face of the Body of Christ to those God sends your way.
+Your team members are the face of the Body of Christ to those God sends to your church.

 General Duties of Church Hospitality Team

-- Oversee the working of all hospitality program and visitor care ministries.
+- Oversee the working of all hospitality programs and visitor care ministries.

 - Coordinate the activities that involve hospitality and care ministries.